GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 ## Optional: Test the APIs using OAuthV2 token Validation

 The above steps describe how to use an API Key as the credential.
 Apigee performs the same checks when you configure your API Proxy to verify an OAuthV2 Bearer token.

 To try that out, you will need to first obtain a valid token, and then pass it in the same requests as shown above, just modifying the `apikey` path element to be `token`, and passing a different header.

-0. First, make sure that you have set the X_CLIENT_SECRET shell variables required for obtaining tokens:
+1. First, make sure that you have set the X_CLIENT_SECRET shell variables required for obtaining tokens.
+If you have already done this, this step is unnecessary.

    ```sh
    export VIEWER_CLIENT_SECRET=<replace with script output>
    export CREATOR_CLIENT_SECRET=<replace with script output>
    export ADMIN_CLIENT_SECRET=<replace with script output>
    ```

-1. Now, run the following command, to obtain a token for the VIEWER.
+2. Now, run the following command, to obtain a token for the VIEWER.
    ```sh
    curl -i -X POST https://${APIGEE_HOST}/v1/samples/apiproduct-operations-oauth2-cc/token \
        -u $VIEWER_CLIENT_ID:$VIEWER_CLIENT_SECRET -d 'grant_type=client_credentials'